CourtneyThurston/microsoft-internships/README.md

 More than anything, **be gracious through this process and respect all recruiters' time**.

 ## Interview Question Examples
+Assume any questions asked for Explore are also fair game for SWE/etc, since they are in theory "easier".

 **Phone Screen round**
 1. What is your favorite technology and why?
 2. What teams at Microsoft are you interested in and why?